tighten/blink-my-lights/readme.md

 ## Twitter Settings

-1. While logged in, created an app at https://apps.twitter.com/app/new
+1. While logged in, create an app at https://apps.twitter.com/app/new
 2. In the "Keys and Access Tokens" tab, click "Create my access token".
 3. Copy the corresponding keys into your `.env`